Lindsay James, LLMSW

 Lindsay is excited and grateful to be working as a therapist at Mind Body Soulutions with a group of providers that share her interest in mental and physical wellness and child advocacy.
 Lindsay’s focus is on supporting children, teens, young adults, and women experiencing anxiety, depression, grief/loss, panic attacks, relational problems, pain, trauma, or perinatal issues.

 On a personal level, Lindsay loves animals, and she enjoys running, gardening, hiking, and taking pictures of nature.
-She has a husband, a 14-year-old son, an 11-year-old daughter, two dogs, and a cat.
+She and her husband have two kids, two dogs, and two cats.